ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### PHP API for shipping methods and shipments [[% include 'snippets/commerce_badge.md' %]]

-The Shipping package provides the following services that are entrypoints to the backend API:
+The Checkout package provides the following services that are entrypoints to the backend API:

 - `Ibexa\Contracts\Checkout\ShipmentServiceInterface` for managing shipments
 - `Ibexa\Contracts\Checkout\ShippingMethodServiceInterface` for managing shipment methods